 Sustainable sourcing – our private label products

-Private Label product sales represent around 5% of our annual apparel sales.
+Private Label product sales represent around 4% of our annual sales.

 With the strategic support of the JD Group ESG committee, our Private Label teams have embedded improved sustainability awareness and actions across our supply chain operations.
 Starting at the conception and design stage, continuing through to manufacture and transportation, then sale of, and finally end of product life.